aadey002/truereach-app/replit.md

 - Perfect for patient registration forms
 - Available at `/widget-demo` route

-### Embeddable EHR/PMS Widget
+### Embeddable Widget for Healthcare Systems
-- Drop-in JavaScript widget for external healthcare systems
+- Drop-in JavaScript widget for EHR and Pharmacy Management systems
 - No backend modifications required - just 2 lines of JavaScript
 - CORS-enabled API for cross-origin validation requests
 - Auto-attaches to phone input fields